-• Colorado is the second most efficient state in the nation in terms of how much it costs to produce a degree or certificate.

-• For some time, our institutions have faced increasing enrollment and declining revenue.

-• At our community colleges, state funding has declined by XX% since XX.
-At the same time, enrollment has increased YY% on average, and XX% in the Denver metropolitan area.

-• Similarly, our four year research institutions have faced a XX% average decrease in funding, with a corresponding XX% increase in enrollment.

-• In the face of these changes, education leaders have focused on priorities and become increasingly creative, including in how they deliver services, such as successful new on-line approaches.

-CSU Global began in XX and has grown X% in terms of students

-• CCCOnline - cite growth stat
+- · Colorado is the second most efficient state in the nation in terms of how much it costs to produce a degree or certificate. - · For some time, our institutions have faced increasing enrollment and declining revenue. - At our community colleges, state funding has declined by 25% since 1991.
+During that same time period, resident enrollment has increased by over 49%.
+The most dramatic growth has been at colleges located in the Denver metropolitan area. - At four-year state colleges, state funding has declined by 21%, while enrollment has increased over 22% during this time. - Similarly, our four-year research institutions have faced a 27% decrease in funding, with a corresponding 24% increase in enrollment during this time. - In the face of these changes, education leaders have focused on priorities and become increasingly creative, including in how they deliver services, such as successful online approaches.
+For example: - CCCOnline is an online degree program within the community colleges system.
+It has more than doubled in student growth since 2005, and is currently serving more than 46,000 students per year. - CSU Global, an online degree completion institution which started in 2008, is currently serving over 3800 students per year. - In fiscal year 2010, online students represent approximately 21% of the total public student headcount enrollment.